Oil dips as investors assess Iran supply, Venezuelan export resumption

-LONDON, Jan 12 : Oil prices dipped on Monday, after Iran said it had "total control" following weekend violence, easing some concerns over supply from the OPEC producer, while investors also weighed efforts to resume oil exports from Venezuela.
+LONDON, Jan 12 : Oil prices dipped on Monday after Iran said it had total control following the biggest anti-government demonstrations in years, easing some concerns over supply from the OPEC producer, while investors also weighed efforts to resume oil exports from Venezuela.

 Both benchmarks rose more than 3 per cent last week in their biggest such rise since October, as Iran's clerical establishment stepped up its crackdown on the biggest demonstrations since 2022, though protests escalated over the weekend.

-The situation in Iran is "under total control" after the weekend spike in violence, Foreign Minister Abbas Araqchi said on Monday in remarks translated to English.
+The situation in Iran is "under total control" after widespread demonstrations over the weekend, Foreign Minister Abbas Araqchi said on Monday in remarks translated to English.

-U.S. President Donald Trump's warning of action against Tehran should protests turn bloody motivated "terrorists" to target protesters and security forces in order to invite foreign intervention, he added.
+U.S. President Donald Trump had warned of possible military intervention to a violent crackdown on the Iranian protests.

-More than 500 people have been killed in Iran's civil unrest, a rights group said on Sunday.
+More than 500 people have been killed in the civil unrest, a rights group said on Sunday.

 Trump is expected to meet senior advisers on Tuesday to discuss options for Iran, a U.S. official told Reuters.